-Fairies and elves and magic, oh my! elves and toadstools.
-This enchanted forest party theme combines role-playing adventures with magical craft activities to delight your little fairies and elves -- who may never want to leave your forest filled with fun and fantasy.
+Fairies and elves and magic, oh my!
+This enchanted forest party theme combines role-playing adventures with magical craft activities to delight little fairies and elves who won't want to leave the fantastical forest fête!

 01 of 06